 Spin Count The number of unsuccessful attempts by the function to acquire this lock.
-For complex lock and read/write there is a distinction between spin count for writing, Spin Count function to acquire the lock.
-For complex lock and read/write there is a distinction between wait count for writing, Wait Count Write and for reading, Wait Count Read.
+For complex lock and read/write there is a distinction between spin count for writing, Spin Count to acquire the simple lock.

 Write, and for reading, Spin Count Read.